When to plant Hydrangeas in Crawford County, MI

 Crawford County, Michigan is in USDA Hardiness Zone 5a.
 The average last spring frost is May 22 and first fall frost is September 29.

-Crawford County County sits in USDA Zone 5a.
+Crawford County sits in USDA Zone 5a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Crawford County County's climate?
+Can Hydrangeas grow in Crawford County's climate?

 Your Crawford County Garden Planner — Free